 Open 17 Sep 2021 – 9 Jan 2022

-On the 700th anniversary of the death of Dante (1265–1321), this free exhibition explores the great poet and philosopher's influence on art and culture over the centuries.
+On the 700th anniversary of the death of Dante (1265–1321), this free exhibition explored the great poet and philosopher's influence on art and culture over the centuries.

 Personality cults; style icons; reality TV: these staples of our modern world have an origin.
 They can all be traced to the Divine Comedy, an epic poem completed around 1320 by Dante Alighieri.
 In it, Dante exposed the hollowness and hypocrisy of worldly reputation and power, and for the first time the lives of ordinary people were dramatised on a world stage, with full exposure of their characters.
 And by writing a bestseller, Dante in turn became a celebrity.
 Dante himself acquired the status of an icon.